Доступно с лицензией Business Analyst.

 - Adding a standard variable acts as a reference to the underlying variable in the active Business Analyst dataset.

-- Added standard variables are not hard-coded; for example, an added variable will reference the current year of the active Business Analyst dataset.
+- Added standard variables are not hard-coded; for example, an added variable references the current year of the active Business Analyst dataset.
 If you switch to the previous year's dataset, the variable reference will automatically update to reference that year.

 - You can add any standard variable accessible from the Data Browser window to the SDCX file.